firejoust/trailblazer-rust/README.md

 #### Misc Ideas
 ```
-The raycasting angle boundary is influenced by the velocity from the last node (Elicitation)
+The raycasting angle boundary is influenced by the velocity from the last node
-Hitbox collisions with other blocks will influence the quality of the current path (Movement)
+Hitbox collisions with other blocks will influence the quality of the current path
-Only paths above a certain quality threshold will be acceptable to follow (Pathfinding)
+Only paths above a certain quality threshold will be acceptable to follow
-A raycast only ends after vertical velocity is reset to 0 from a collision (Raycasting)
+A raycast only ends after vertical velocity is reset to 0 from a collision
+If the velocity is interrupted whilst traversing a path, all ongoing paths are terminated and the new node is determined from where the player lands
 ```